kysely-org/kysely/site/docs/recipes/0006-expressions.md

   .execute()
 ```

+Learn more about reusable helper functions [here](https://kysely.dev/docs/recipes/reusable-helpers).

 ## Conditional expressions

 In the following, we'll only cover `where` expressions.
 The same logic applies to `having`, `on`, `orderBy`, `groupBy` etc.

-> This section should not be confused with conditional selections in `select` clauses, which is a whole 'nother topic we discuss in [this recipe](https://www.kysely.dev/docs/recipes/conditional-selects).
+> This section should not be confused with conditional selections in `select` clauses, which is a whole 'nother topic we discuss in [this recipe](https://kysely.dev/docs/recipes/conditional-selects).

 Having a set of optional filters you want to combine using `and`, is the most basic and common use case of conditional `where` expressions.
 Since the `where`, `having` and other filter functions are additive, most of the time this is enough: